K8s primer - Part I

 Let’s examine this.

-Run the following command on one terminal:
+Run the following command in one terminal:

 $ k get pods --watch